techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 ## Create an app-powered task

-Here's an overview of how to create an app-powered task using the [Create businessScenarioTask](/graph/api/businessscenarioplanner-post-tasks) API.
+Here's an overview of how to use the [Create businessScenarioTask](/graph/api/businessscenarioplanner-post-tasks) API to create an app-powered task.

 What differentiates an app-powered task from a standard task is the presence of a specific attachment.
 This attachment contains a link (reference URL) to the destination experience in the Teams app, which enables Planner to recognize the task as an app-powered task.

-Note that the API refers to task attachments as [references](/graph/api/resources/plannerexternalreferences?view=graph-rest-beta).
+Note that the API refers to these attachments as [references](/graph/api/resources/plannerexternalreferences?view=graph-rest-beta).

 ### Define the attachment